-Today, as the only community hospital in the region it serves folks living in the Strathmore area (424.4 square miles, with a population of about 29,000 of which about 5,500 are over 65).
-The Strathmore area includes Blairgowrie and Rattray, Altamount, Alyth and New Alyth, Ardler, Ballintuim, Bendochy, Blackwater, Bridge of Cally, Burrelton, Cargill, Carsie, Carse, Cluny, Craighall, Coupar Angus, Dunsinnan, Eassie, Glen Isla, Glenshee, Hallyburton, Keillor, Kettins, Kilry, Kinclaven, Kinloch, Kinrossie, Kirkmichael, Lintrathen, Lornty, Meigle, Meikleour, Middleton, Newtyle, Rosemount, Spittalfield, St. Fink, Tullyfergus, Wolfhill and Woodside.
+The regional community hospital for those living in this Strathmore area.
+It covers 424.4 square miles and has a population of about 29,000 of which about 5,500 are over 65.
+It includes Blairgowrie and Rattray, Altamount, Alyth and New Alyth, Ardler, Ballintuim, Bendochy, Blackwater, Bridge of Cally, Burrelton, Cargill, Carsie, Carse, Cluny, Craighall, Coupar Angus, Dunsinnan, Eassie, Glen Isla, Glenshee, Hallyburton, Keillor, Kettins, Kilry, Kinclaven, Kinloch, Kinrossie, Kirkmichael, Lintrathen, Lornty, Meigle, Meikleour, Middleton, Newtyle, Rosemount, Spittalfield, St. Fink, Tullyfergus, Wolfhill and Woodside.

 It serves all of Perthshire and Kinross Council's Ward 3, most of Ward 2 and part of Ward 1 shown below.

 Perth and Kinross Council areas